Jacob Cress

-Early life
+Early life and education

-Cress graduated from John I. Burton High School, where he failed woodworking.
+Cress was born in Norton, Virginia, on November 22, 1944.
+He graduated from John I. Burton High School, where he failed woodworking.
 He then joined the Navy in 1963 and attended Columbia School of Broadcasting in New York while he served.
 When he left the Navy, he worked for a radio station in Virginia.
 He moved to New York and acted in off-Broadway productions.

 Furniture

-He then returned to Virginia, where he opened up a cabinet-making business with his brother Joe in 1974 in Abingdon.
+Cress returned to Virginia, where he opened up a cabinet-making business with his brother Joe in 1974 in Abingdon.
 He continued to act in community theater while he worked with his brother for several years.
 Cress married Phebe Fullerton and the couple eventually moved to Fincastle, Virginia, where Cress' shop currently is.
 Cress left his business with his brother and began creating his own furniture and opened his own shop.
 Cress was inspired by furniture he found in different antique shops.
-Cress continued his acting career in local theaters and he played the marshall in the 1993 movie "Sommersby."
+Cress continued his acting career in local theaters and he played the marshal in the 1993 movie "Sommersby."